au-ts/libvmm/docs/MANUAL.md

 The legacy interface is not supported.

 The network device communicates with a hardware network card via a pair of sDDF RX and TX net virtualisers.
-In the future, this communication may be done through intermediary components such as a virtual network switch (VSwitch).
+This communication may be done through intermediary components such as a virtual network switch (VSwitch).

 ## PCI support